facelessuser/coloraide/docs/src/markdown/interpolation.md

 !!! tip "Interpolating Multiple Colors"
     The algorithm has been tweaked in order to calculate fix-ups of multiple hues such that they are all relative to each other.
-This is a requirement for interpolation methods such as Bezier that evaluate all hues at the same time as opposed to the linear, piecewise interpolation that only evaluates two hues at any given time.
+This is a requirement for interpolation methods such as B-spline that evaluate all hues at the same time as opposed to the linear, piecewise interpolation that only evaluates two hues at any given time.

 === "shorter"